Leading the Fight for Music Education

 What You Can Do

-For the latest developments in music education advocacy news – from Washington, D.C. and around the nation – please visit our broader mindedTM blog.
-There you will find the latest in music education policy (legislative and regulatory), as well as around the clock election and campaign updates for 2016.
+For the latest developments in music education advocacy – from Washington, D.C. and around the nation – please visit our Broader MindedTM blog.
+Updated around the clock by our advocacy and policy staff, there you will find the latest in music education policy:

 Take Action! – NAfME Grassroots Action Center

-Please visit our “Everything ESSA” page for the latest on this HISTORIC piece of legislation for music education.
-On the page you find:
+- “Everything ESSA” page for the latest on this HISTORIC piece of legislation for music education.

-- NAfME’s latest work with the U.S. Department of Education in properly implementing ESSA
+- “Rules & Regs” page for our work with and from the U.S. Department of Education

 Every year, the National Association for Music Education is conducts its annual Hill Day event, where hundreds of music educators, including our Collegiate members, meet with key congressional staff and members of Congress on Capitol Hill to advocate for music education.